-A little negative self talk may be natural and sometimes useful, but a steady diet of self loathing and put-downs is self abuse.
-Fortunately, even if you suffer from a long term sense of low self worth and esteem, you can begin shifting to better feeling thoughts and better ways to treat yourself right away.
+A little negative self talk may be natural and sometimes useful, but a steady diet of self loathing and put-downs is abuse.
+Fortunately, even if you suffer from a long term sense of low self worth and esteem, you can begin shifting to better feeling thoughts and healthier ways to treat yourself right away.

 This seven step process will help you become more loving and compassionate toward yourself.
 It will help you accept your self in body, mind and spirit.

 Even though this process of learning how to accept yourself is listed as steps in a certain order, it is more helpful to approach it as a spiral or a circle with lines inside that connect to different points on the circle.
 You may revisit steps as often as you like, in whatever order works best for you as you make shifts and root out deeper aspects of low self-worth.

 Your Self is the real you, the authentic you sometimes so hidden and suppressed you don't even know it's inside you.
 The Self is perfect, maybe divine.
 Some call it the soul or spirit of a person.
 This Self is loving, kind, compassionate, supportive, pure, unspoiled.
 Meditation, contemplation and connecting with nature helps you get in touch with your true Self.
 The words, "Let your light shine", refer to the Self.

 The self is the ego.
 It can be the loud, critical, spoiled, haughty part of the human psyche.
 It is the part that gives you an individual identity separate from others, complete with accompanying personality and beliefs.
 The ego is not bad, it helps you survive and live in the material world.
 But sometimes it needs taming and a reality check.
 An inflated ego is usually a sign of poor self esteem.